 Carbon monoxide is generally a safe gas and trace amounts are present in every home.
 CO is wherever fuel burns, for example: gas stoves, clothes dryers, furnaces, water heaters, chimneys, and attached garages where cars are parked.
 The gas is measured in ppm, or parts per million.
 Average levels in homes are anywhere from 0.5 to 9 ppm depending on what sort of appliances are in your home.
 Anything above 10 ppm is considered unsafe over long periods of exposure.
 When you reach 30 ppm flu-like symptoms can begin to develop.

-Now that you know the safe levels of CO poisoning you should know what happens when your home reaches unsafe levels.
+Now that you know the safe levels of Carbon Monoxide you should know what happens when your home reaches unsafe levels.

 Depending on the person, “long-term exposure,” can cover anywhere from an hour to a month so you should never ignore the symptoms.